gitthangbaby/opnsense/README.md

 python3 -m http.server --bind 127.0.0.1 --directory /var/db/aliastables/

 [actions_ntopng_plus.conf](actions_ntopng_plus.conf)
-Cron action to schedule in GUI or run manually (`configctl ntopng_plus blocklistsync`)
+Schedule action in the cron GUI or run manually (`configctl ntopng_plus blocklistsync`)

 Additionally, we want to choose what interfaces ntopng processes.
 This is a problem with GUI not able to select interfaces.
 Ntopng Community Edition has limit of 8.
 Likely, the limit will be crossed on many devices.
 [49-ntopngfix](49-ntopngfix)